deviaze/seal/README.md

 ### Simple Structured Parallelism

-seal is fully sans-tokio and async-less for performance, efficiency, and simplicity.
+seal is sans-tokio for performance and simplicity.

 But, you want > 1 thing to happen at once nonetheless? seal provides access to Real Rust Threads with a relatively simple, low-level API.
 Each thread has its own Luau VM, which allows you to execute code in parallel.
 To send messages between threads, you can use the `:send()` and `:read()` methods located on both `channel`s (child threads) and `JoinHandle`s (parent threads), which seamlessly serialize, transmit, and deserialize Luau data tables between threads (VMs) for you!
 For better performance, you can use their `bytes` APIs to exchange buffers without the serialization overhead.